casaletto/alby.assemblyShellExtension/README.md

 # what are the key artifacts?

+C++ ATL COM shell extension dll, this is the p;ug in to windows explorer

     bin\alby.assemblyShellExtension.dll

-    (C++ ATL COM shell extension dll, this is the money shot)
+.net dll that reflects other .net assemblies, provides attribute information to C++ dll above

     bin\alby.assemblyAttributes.exe

-(.net dll that reflects other .net assemblies, provides attribute information to C++ dll above)
+the required configuration file for the above

     bin\alby.assemblyAttributes.exe.config

-(required config file for above)

 # any other artifacts?

-- a C++ test program
+a C++ test program

     bin\alby.testAssemblyAttributes.exe